joast/pr-readline/README.md

 The pr-readline gem was forked from rb-readline (which hasn't had a new release in years).
-It provides a pure Ruby implementation of the GNU readline C library, as well as the Readline extension that ships as part of the standard library.
+It provides a pure Ruby implementation of the GNU readline C library.
 It has some extensions that have proved useful and several fixes missing from rb-readline.

 ## Installation